 Shergar’s story of racing glory followed by the tragic outcome of a botched kidnapping and failed ransom demand is one of the sport’s most notorious dramas as was the controversial defeat of the brilliant Dancing Brave by the Swinburn-ridden Shahrastani in 1986.

 Ever since, arguments have raged as to whether the runner-up, who went on to beat Shahrastani in the King George at Ascot before winning the Prix de l’Arc de Triomphe, was given too much to do by his rider Greville Starkey or merely fell too far back after becoming unbalanced on the difficult course.

 As Dancing Brave began his magnificent but ultimately futile charge down the centre of the course, ITV commentator Graham Goode described the unfolding controversy: “Dancing Brave coming with a run but oh so much to do!”

-Swinburn won again in 1995 on Lammtarra and the Derby has always showcased the talents of the finest Flat jockeys like Willie Carson, Mick Kinane, Johnny Murtagh, Kieren Fallon, Ryan Moore and Frankie Dettori.
-But Lester Piggott, who won the race on a record-breaking nine occasions, is the undisputed King of Epsom.
+Swinburn won the Derby race again in 1995 on Lammtarra and the Derby has always showcased the talents of the finest Flat jockeys like Willie Carson, Mick Kinane, Johnny Murtagh, Kieren Fallon, Ryan Moore and Frankie Dettori.
+But Lester Piggott, who won the race on a record-breaking nine occasions.
+Out of the Epsom Derby winners list Lester Piggott is the undisputed King of Epsom Derby winners.

 During his long career, Piggott’s Derby mount was always regarded as hugely significant.
 No jockey has ridden the course better and few were more ruthless in obtaining the best horse to ride to the point that he would defy trainer’s orders by testing a potential mount on the home gallops.